piloufon/myLib/README.md

 # myLib
-List of different library that I created &amp; used (free for non-commercial use).: @Piloufond1
+A collection of libraries that I created and use.
+Free to use for non-commercial purposes only.

+Contact: @Piloufond1